 Data sources in latest figures

-Reported data on water abstraction and use does not have sufficient spatial and temporal coverage.
-Therefore, modelling with proxies needs to be implemented in order to assess net water use.
-First, water demand is calculated and afterwards this is compared to the production level in industry and tourism movements in order to approximate actual water use on a given time resolution.
-This approach does not have the ability to assess the justification of variations (i.e. resource efficiency) in water use over the time series.
+Reported data on water abstraction and water uses do not have sufficient spatial and temporal coverage.
+Therefore, estimates based on country coefficients required in order to assess the water use.
+First, water abstractions are calculated and afterwards this is compared to the production level in industry and tourism movements in order to approximate actual water use on a given time resolution.
+This approach does not have the ability to assess the variations (i.e. resource efficiency) in water use contained in the time series.

-Due to the reference volume of reservoirs and lakes not being available, the water balance for reservoirs can only be quantified as a relative change, and not as the actual volume of water.
+Due to the reference volumes of reservoirs and lakes are not available, the water balance for reservoirs can only be quantified as a relative change, and not as the actual volume of water.
 This masks the understanding of actual water storage in, and abstraction from the reservoirs.
 Thus, the impact of residence time between water storage and water use from reservoirs is unknown.

 The sectorial use of water does not always reflect the relative importance of the sectors in the economy of a given country.
 It is, rather, an indicator describing which sectors environmental measures need to focus on in order to enhance the protection of the environment.

 Population data update includes a new methodology developed to disaggregate data from NUTS2 to Ecrins FEC scale.
 In order to distribute population across Europe, the GEOSTAT 2011 grid dataset from Eurostat has been used.
 Then further aggregations required to be done in the spatial dimension to reach the Sub basin and Functional River Basin Districts scales.
 The population within the time range of a calendar year is regarded as stable.
 The variations are taken into account only in annual scale.
 Deviations from official reported data are expected due to the methodological steps followed.